bu-cisl/wandb_tutorial/README.md

 which will print out the `sweep_id` you need to run the hyperparameter search.
 It looks like this:
 ![wandb sweep](assets/wandb_sweep.png)

-You'll then take the given command, `wandb agent cisl-bu/sweep_example/lkjlh4uf` in this example, and copy it into the last line of `sweep.qsub` but add the option `--count 1`, to make sure that that batch job runs only one run to ensure that all jobs can complete within the time limit defined by `h_rt`.
+You'll then take the given command for deploying a Sweep Agent, `wandb agent cisl-bu/sweep_example/lkjlh4uf` in this example, and copy it into the last line of `sweep.qsub` but add the option `--count 1`, to make sure that that batch job runs only one run to ensure that all jobs can complete within the time limit defined by `h_rt`.
+This qsub script is written to request multiple compute nodes on which to start and deploy a Sweep Agent using the `-t` flag for array jobs.

 The `qsub` script looks like this
 ```